 Save pages as PDF

 When you find yourself on the website you need, scroll through the Chrome options panel and touch on Share.
 Next, tap on the Print icon to access this function.
 In the print panel, click on the Choose a printer drop-down list at the top of the screen and select Save as PDF.
-With this, the web page will be saved as PDF in the memory of your mobile.
+With this, the web page will be saved as a PDF in the memory of your mobile.

 Select addresses, phone numbers, and emails to use

 New versions of Android have made it possible to substantially improve text selection functions.
 Now, just by selecting a phone number, an email address or a postal address, Chrome will show you a series of options so you can decide what you want to do with that data.
 For example, when you select a phone number, Chrome gives you the option to call that number directly without having to copy it or dial it in the Phone app.
 The same thing happens with the addresses, where it offers you the option to search them in Google Maps.

 In many cases, web pages designed for mobile block the option to zoom so that the content is not dislodged and everything remains where it should be.
 However, if you have vision problems, this can be a real pain.
 To avoid this, you can skip that prohibition and force the zoom on any page you visit.

 Do it by accessing the Chrome settings and touching on Accessibility.
 In this section, activate the Force Zoom function.
 Now you can zoom in whenever you want to adapt the size of the text to your needs.